Virtual 24th Arkansas Cancer Summit with the 20th Clearing the Air in Communities of Color Conference

 Joint Accreditation Statement

-In support of improving patient care, this activity has been planned and implemented by the University of Arkansas for Medical Sciences and Arkansas Cancer Coalition.
-University of Arkansas for Medical Sciences is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, University of Arkansas for Medical Sciences and Arkansas Cancer Coalition is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Credit Designation Statements